Shah Rukh Khan

 Marital Status: Married to Gauri Khan.
-They have 2 children, son Aryan and daughter Suhana.
+They have 3 children, son Aryan, daughter Suhana and son AbRam.

 Awards: Padma Shri, India’s fourth highest civilian honour from the Government of India; Filmfare Best Male Debut Award, 8 Filmfare Best Actor Awards, 1 Filmfare Best Villian.
 A life-size wax statue of Shah Rukh Khan has been installed at Madame Tussauds Wax Museum, London.

 Trivia: While at St. Columba’s School, Delhi, Shah Rukh was awarded the ‘Sword of Honor’, an annual award conferred upon the student who incorporates the true spirit of the school, to try one’s hand at everything.
 Shah Rukh Khan excels at football, cricket and hockey, and as such has captained all these teams.
 He has also played cricket at zonal and national level.

 Biography: His name means ‘face of a king’ and truly so, Shah Rukh Khan is the ‘King Khan’ of Bollywood.
 He is from amongst those few actors who have no filmy connections or tie-ups and still have managed to make it to the top in Bollywood by proving their mettle and by true grit!